 The SNAP to Health Website is part of a project to improve nutrition in the Supplemental Nutrition Assistance Program, formerly known as the Food Stamp Program.
 This innovative initiative will make science-based policy recommendations to improve nutrition for the 47 million low-income participants in the Federal Supplemental Nutrition Assistance Program (SNAP).

 SNAP to Health seeks to identify the barriers, best practices, and promising innovations for improving nutrition within the Federal Supplemental Nutrition Assistance Program (SNAP).
 The project will make policy recommendations for redesigning the program to promote health and prevent adult and childhood obesity.

 - Designing and conducting a survey of stakeholder groups to identify barriers and opportunities for improving nutrition in SNAP.
 This survey will provide an overview of state, local, and private sector organization’s views of the opportunities and barriers to improving nutrition among SNAP beneficiaries.

 - Conducting the first statistical analysis of the National Health and Nutrition Examination Survey (NHANES) data to determine the effects of SNAP on nutrition and obesity in youth, ages 4-19.
 Our analysis will provide important data about the nutritional outcomes of children enrolled in the program. including their obesity rates, to help frame future policy recommendations.

-- Developing policy recommendations for the 2012 Farm Bill to improve nutrition in SNAP.
-The recommendations will be a valuable resource for policymakers and advocates as they consider changes to SNAP in the 2012 Farm Bill.
+- Developing policy recommendations to improve nutrition in SNAP.
+The recommendations will be a valuable resource for policymakers and advocates as they consider future re-authorizations of the Farm Bill.